Shuncio/weather-app/README.md

 # weather-app
-A web app that shows the actual atmospheric conditions in the given locality
+A web app that shows the actual atmospheric conditions in the given locality; contains both frontend and backend sides!

 To build this app, you have to install the latest Node.js version!